atweiden/pacstrapit/README.md

 </table>

-Selecting all packages (GUI included) adds over 1.0 GB to the download and over 4.0 GB to the system image size.
+Selecting all packages (GUI included) adds over 1.0 GB to the download and over 5.5 GB to the system image size.
 This is something to be aware of if installing on a slow Internet connection or to a small USB stick.
+An 8GB USB stick should work perfectly well, but free space would be very limited with all GUI packages included.

 Optional: dotfiles